akd420/Medi_Camp_Client/README.md

 ## Project features

-- There are 6 most popular camps in the most popular camps section with a link to see the details of those camps and a join button to join them.
+- There are 6 of the most popular camps in the most popular camps section with a link to see the details of those camps and a join button to join them.
 There is also a sorting system to sort by most and least popular camps.

 - There is a role-based access system to the website.
 You can select your role when registering for the first time.